groupdocs/docs.groupdocs.com/content/signature-java/release-notes/release-notes-2020/groupdocs.signature-for-java-20.3-release-notes.md

 ### Public class **BaseSignature** was updated to support modifying signature in the document.

 *    properties **Top**, **Left**, **Width** and **Height** are marked as editable to adjust signature location and size in the document
 *   added new editable property **string SignatureId. **Its value provides unique signature identification.
-When signing document (see changes with **[Signature methods]({{< ref "signature-java/release-notes/release-notes-2020/groupdocs.signature-for-java-20.3-release-notes.md" >}})**) Sign method returns newly created signatures with this property set.
+When signing document Sign method returns newly created signatures with this property set.
 So once signature was added to the document it can be identified by assigned **SignatureId** property.
 The same is true for document Search.
 *   added new editable Boolean property **bool IsSignature. **This property specifies if document component (text/image/barcode/qr-code) is the actual signature or element of document content.
 By default all found signatures in the document are marked as signature (setSignature(true)).
 When particular signature object is created (over Sign method, Search or manually) this property could be changed to false, that will indicate that this component is no longer will be treated as signature object and over **Update** method saved to document
 *   class implements **ICloneable** interface that means ability to call **Clone** method to obtain copy of existing instance of object.
 *   method **Equals** was overridden to support object equals checking